UnderpantsGnome/gem_tools-gem/README.txt

 == SYNOPSIS:

-I use this to manage gem versions in my apps, it has a rake task to install gems and a load utility to load them on startup.
+I use this to manage gem versions in my apps, it has a script to install gems and a load utility to load them on startup.

+create a gems.yml in a new project
+<pre><code>
+gemtools setup path/to/app
+</pre></code>

 Install or update required gems
 <pre><code>
-gem_tools install
+gemtools install
 </pre></code>

 Make sure they are loaded with the right versions during startup, by adding the